squidgy617/BrawlInstallerPlugins/README.md

   - <b>info.pac</b>: 543 KB (0.543 MB)
   - <b>mu_menumain.pac</b>: 5861 KB (5.72 MB - 6,000,728 B)

   If these files are <b>at or near</b> the listed limits, you will likely see crashes.
 You can try reducing the filesize by switching to RSP loading and/or switching to slot-based stock icons.
+You can learn more about how to do that using [this guide](https://docs.google.com/document/d/1sgA3Lr5IC4IVLWmuJOFLWj_FyKG7tP7jJy49eWTR_Z4/edit?usp=sharing).

 </details>